You are here:Home1/Buyer Guide2/Elevator Control System: 11 Expert Tips To Guide Your Select

 Case Study of Elevator Control System:

 Siemens S7-200 was taken into consideration with PLC.
 It had a minimum number of 10 outputs and 14 inputs.
 At the same time, the SCADA system used was Intouch Wonderware, a product software of Schneider Electric.

 The elevators function in a power-saver way, which resulted in the formation of an intelligent design methodology.
 The PLC control system was optimized to match the Ladder Diagram Elevator Control System.

 This helped highlight the control principle of PLC and significant aspects of the whole setup.
 The system was equipped with a basic Peripheral Circuit, and the outcome showcased that this component improved the performance and reliability of the elevator system.

-The study also provided suggestions on how the system can be extended to operate beyond buildings with four floors.
+The study also suggested extending the system beyond buildings with four floors.

 Furthermore, this study provided primary considerations to find the best Elevator Control System based on PLC for automation.

 These include required output/input capacity, memory size, speed, power, types of I/O, and manufacturer’s backup or support.